zuplo/docs/docs/articles/waf-ddos-aws-waf-shield.md

 ### Identity Based Options

-Unfortunately, AWS WAF + Shield do not offer identity-based options like IAM or network based options for securing your API Gateway.
+Unfortunately, AWS WAF + Shield don't offer identity-based options like IAM or network based options for securing your API Gateway.
 This is true for [both AWS](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/restrict-access-to-load-balancer.html) and non-AWS API Gateway products.
 If you require these options, you will need to